Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Features

 \subsection{Invariance}

 In the image-formation model (\ref{eq-gen2}), we have isolated nuisances that have the structure of a group $g$, those that are not, $\nu$, and then the additive ``noise'' $n$.
-The latter is a very complex process that has a very simple statistical description (\eg a Gaussian independent and identically-distributed process in space and time).
-Instead, we focus on the group nuisances, $g\in G$ and on the {\em non-invertible}\footnote{The nomenclature ``non-invertible'' for nuisances that are not group stems from the fact that the crucial property of group nuisances that we will exploit is their invertibility.} nuisances $\nu$. \marginpar{ \sc non-invertible nuisances} A statistic is $G$-invariant (or $\nu$-invariant) if it does not depend on the nuisance: $\phi(I) = \phi\circ h(g,\xi, \nu) = \phi\circ h(\tilde g, \xi, \nu)$ for any two nuisances $g, \tilde g$ and for any $\nu$ and $\xi\in \Xi$ (or $\phi(I) = \phi\circ h(g,\xi, \nu) = \phi\circ h(g,\xi, \tilde \nu)$ for any two nuisances $\nu, \tilde \nu$ and for any $g\in G$ and $\xi\in \Xi$).
-One could similarly define an invariant feature for both the group and the non-invertible nuisances, although we will not end up using those.
+The latter is a very complex process that has a very simple statistical description (\eg independent and identically distributed samples from a Gaussian process in space and time).
+Instead, we focus on the group nuisances, $g\in G$ and on the {\em non-invertible}\footnote{The nomenclature ``non-invertible'' for nuisances that are not group stems from the fact that the crucial property of group nuisances that we will exploit is their invertibility.} nuisances $\nu$. \marginpar{ \sc non-invertible nuisances} A statistic is $G$-invariant if it does not depend on the nuisance: $\phi(I) = \phi\circ h(g,\xi, \nu) = \phi\circ h(\tilde g, \xi, \nu)$ for any two nuisances $g, \tilde g$ and for any $\nu$ and $\xi\in \Xi$ .
+One could similarly define an invariant feature for the non-invertible nuisances.

 Any constant function is an invariant feature, $\phi(I) = {\rm const}, \ \forall \ I$; obviously it is not very useful.
 Of all invariant features, we are interested in the ``largest,'' in the sense that all other invariants are functions of it.
 We call this the {\em maximal invariant}, and indicate it with the symbol $\phi_G^\wedge(I)$ or $\phi^\wedge(I)$ when the group $G$ is clear from the context. \marginpar{ \sc maximal invariant}